birophilo/booking-exercise/README.md

-- The app is now running on `localhost:3000`.
+- The app should now be running and accessible on `localhost:3000`.
 - The backend that calls cal.com's API is running on `localhost:8000`.